-- 1.4.
+1.4.
 Any behaviour in breach of this Code by employees may result in action under our disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
-The Governing Body will take a strict approach to serious breaches of this Code. - 1.5.
-Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available from the induction pack given to all new starters, on Teams, the school website, in the red magazine rack in the staffroom, as well as the policy folders in the school entrance area and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead. - 1.6.
+The Governing Body will take a strict approach to serious breaches of this Code.
+Some breaches may be considered low level concerns which may be dealt with informally or formally under the disciplinary procedure.

+1.5.
+Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available from the induction pack given to all new starters, on Teams, the school website in the red magazine rack in the staffroom as well as the policy folders in the school entrance area and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.

+1.6.
 Whistleblowing